Exhaust Gas Recirculation Valve

 EGR Valve's Function and Cleaning

-OBDII systems monitor the flow rate through the EGR valve and set code P0401 if insufficient flow is detected.
-The passages in these systems can become clogged, blocking the flow resulting in insufficient EGR flow, detonation, and high NOx emissions.
-If the solenoid, circuits, and EGR valve are good, and the passage is clogged, cleaning out the passages with a wire brush will normalize the system.
+If insufficient flow is detected, the ECM will set code P0401.
+The passages in these systems can become clogged, blocking the flow and resulting in insufficient EGR flow, detonation, and high NOx emissions.
+If the solenoid, circuits, and EGR valve are good, and the passage is clogged, cleaning the passages with a wire brush will normalize the system.
 Always check the manufacturer's specifications for special procedures.

 The symptoms of a stuck open EGR valve are stalling, surging, and a rough idle.
 This stumble is noticeable.
 A stuck closed or restricted EGR valve results in high cylinder temperatures, detonation, and ping.